Ukraine latest: Ukraine calls up reservists, pushes for more sanctions on Russia | DW | 23.02.2022

 Western nations are using sanctions in response to a speech given by Putin on Monday that declared Russia had the right to seize Ukraine as part of the nation's "spiritual continuum" while also violating international law by declaring the eastern Ukrainian regions of Donetsk and Luhansk "independent."

-With nearly 200,000 Russian troops amassed on Ukraine's borders, Western countries are poised to throw down further sanctions should the US, UK and NATO warnings about an imminent invasion prove accurate.
+With nearly 200,000 Russian troops massed on Ukraine's borders, Western countries are poised to throw down further sanctions should the US, UK and NATO warnings about an imminent invasion prove accurate.

+In a video statement released to coincide with the annual Defender of the Fatherland Day, Putin said Russia would always put its national security first.

+"Russia's interests and the security of our people are unconditional," he said.
+"We will continue to strengthen and modernize our army and navy."

-Markus Ziener, a senior fellow at the German Marshall Fund in Berlin, told DW that Putin's speech was "very disturbing."
+Markus Ziener, a senior fellow at the German Marshall Fund in Berlin, told DW that Putin's speech earlier this week was "very disturbing."

 Ziener said, "It looked like he is in a bubble.
 He is in a mindset that is not really allowing much more room to maneuver."